idrinth-thalui/core/dialogue/places/idrinthFollowerStrongholdBarkbite.md

 - The Orsimer here are more similar to Bosmer than to their Malacath following kin.
 - A young Stronghold, a friendly one.
 Let's hope it stands the test of time.
 - They normally live in Valenwood.
 I presume they fled from the Thalmor.
+- Last time I saw Wood Orsimer was in Valenwood, nearly 500 years ago.
+- I heard that they forge most of the Bosmer's metal weapons.
+- When the Ayleids fled before the Alessian Order, they invaded several settlements of Wood Orcs and Bosmer.
+- I wouldn't be surprised if the Thalmor were driving them out of Valenwood systematically.
+They never liked Orsimer.